 The creation of powerful artworks and experiences resonate deeply for the community and with the audiences they reach, far beyond where the work originated.

-The community of Mandurah experienced the magic of CAN’s Lullabies at the Intercultural Lullabies performance at Mandurah Arts Festival.
+The magic of Lullabies at Mandurah Arts Festival

 23 November 2021